alexthompson207/overlook/README.md

 ## About the Project

-In this project, our job was to take code that was written by another student and transform it into a beautiful, functional application.
+This is a hotel booking application, that allows for hotel customers to book a room and view past, current, and future booking reservations.
+Upon successfully logging in, a guest is provided with a unique dashboard of their booking history and the total amount they have spent at the hotel.
+Guests can also search for available rooms, filter their search by room type, and book a room at the hotel.
+Upon booking a room, their dashboard view is updated to reflect their new booking and new total amount spent.

-## Project Goals
+## Learning Goals
 1. Make network requests to API endpoints to retrieve and manipulate data.
-2. Refactor pre-existing code and use inheritance to DRY up repetitive logic.
-3. Ensure our app is following best accessibility practices.
+2. Ensure the application is following best accessibility practices.
-4. Leverage Sass to DRY up CSS.
+3. Leverage Sass to DRY up CSS.
-5. Incorporate Webpack to streamline your workflow process.
+4. Build a robust test suite that tests happy/sad paths.
-6. Make our app responsive so that content can be viewed on all devices.
+5. Make the application responsive so that content can be viewed on all devices.

+## Future Iterations

+1. Implement a staff or manager view/login.
+This manager view could show the hotel's revenue for that date, the number of rooms available that day, and the percent occupancy of the hotel.
+Furthermore they would be able to search through all the bookings and cancel a guest's booking.
+2. There are opportunities to refactor this application, and create more reusable functions to DRY up code.
+3. Add images and styling to the UI.

 ## Technologies Used